yuan-jiang/yuan-jiang.github.io/_posts/2020-06-24-rails-autoload-thread-unsafe.md

       puts 'DONE'
       {% endhighlight %}

-    + In order to further prove it, I did:
-      * Start app with `webrick`, the issue happened with the simple API endpoint;
-      * Start app with `puma` with threads count set to greater than 1, the issue still existed;
-      * Start app with `unicorn` with default config, the issue was gone.

-    + Conclusion:
-      * The issue was not because of some typo or namespace problem, but caused by that `autoloading in rails is thread unsafe` which is a fact.
+      > Conclusion: the issue was not because of some typo or namespace problem, but caused by that `autoloading in rails is thread unsafe` which is a fact.

 ## Solution
 Switch to `unicorn` for development environment as well (same as production environment), which was made easy by a gem called `unicorn-rails`